For Neurodiverse Patient, New Program Provides Comfort, Allies

 New Options for First-Line Treatment of Chronic Lymphocytic Leukemia

-Precursor conditions are early phases of blood diseases that may develop into cancers such as lymphoma, leukemia, Waldenström’s macroglobulinemia, and multiple myeloma.
-Most people do not experience symptoms, and since doctors rarely screen for precursor conditions, they are often diagnosed after routine blood tests.
-“Many diagnoses are purely incidental,” says Irene Ghobrial, MD, director of … Read more
+Precursor conditions are early phases of diseases that may develop into cancers such as lymphoma, leukemia, Waldenström’s macroglobulinemia, and multiple myeloma.
+Most people with precursor conditions do not experience symptoms, and since doctors rarely screen for these conditions, they are sometimes found through routine blood tests but often remain undiagnosed.
+“Many diagnoses are purely incidental,” says Irene Ghobrial, MD, director … Read more

 The Latest Advances Against Hematologic Cancers